Dry Stout Beef StewBy craftbeerchef.com

 - 8 oz baby Portabella mushrooms , halved

 - 2 (8 oz) cans tomato sauce

 - 1 (13 g) envelope Lipton Onion Soup Mix

 - 1 tsp Italian herb seasoning

 - (4) 12 oz. bottles/cans dry stout

-- Put potato, carrot, and celery chunks in the bottom of crock pot.
+- To make this hearty beef stew, cut potato, carrot, and celery chunks in the bottom of crock pot.
 Top with 2 bay leaves.
-Add one beer for the veggies to begin to soak-up the dry stout flavor.
+Add 12 ounces dry stout for the veggies to begin to soak-up the dry stout flavor.

 - Add onion and garlic to the same pan and sauté over medium heat for a few minutes, then add about half the can of beef broth to deglaze, scraping up the brown bits on the bottom of the pan.

 - Add meat and onions to crock pot, top with mushrooms.